Hypercubers/hypercubing.xyz/docs/methods/3x3x3x3/cfop.md

 ### F2L-b

-Find any 3C piece that doesn't have a U cell colour.
+Find any 3c piece that doesn't have a U cell colour.
-Find its respective 4C piece.
+Find its respective 4c piece.

 - If they both have the same coloured sticker on the U cell, use RKT on the U cell to pair them up.
-- If the 4C is stuck in a slot in the D cell, bring the edge over the slot such that its colour on the I cell matches the 4C's colour on the I cell.
+- If the 4c is stuck in a slot in the D cell, bring the edge over the slot such that its colour on the I cell matches the 4c piece's colour on the I cell.
 Then use RKT to pair them up.
-- If the 3C is stuck in a slot in the middle layer, bring the 4C on top of it until its colour on the I cell matches the 3C's colour on the I cell.
+- If the 3c is stuck in a slot in the middle layer, bring the 4c on top of it until its colour on the I cell matches the 3c piece's colour on the I cell.
 Then use RKT to pair them up.
 - If none of the above cases occurred, then you kind of just have to fiddle around with it or pick a different pair to solve.

-Repeat for all 8 3c4c pairs of F2L-b.
+Repeat for all eight 3c4c pairs of F2L-b.

 ### OLL-4

 #### 2c OLL-4

-Use EOLL algorithms from 2-look OLL to orient the 2C pieces.
+Use EOLL algorithms from 2-look OLL to orient the 2c pieces.
 This can always be done in 2 EOLL algorithms (or less).

 #### 3c OLL-4